-The real key to successful engineering is the realisation that it is energy moving through space.
+The real key to successful engineering is the realization that it is energy moving through space.
 It’s critical to design the spaces.
 The concept that the energy moves through wires, is what led us to where we are today.
-In the past where switching was very slow, it didn’t matter, however, as technology changed and switching sped up, we saw higher failure rates in EMC.
+In the past when switching was very slow, it didn’t matter, however, as technology changed and switching sped up, we saw higher failure rates in EMC.

-- We reduced the size of the antenna required by an order of magnitude, practicing circuit theory without realising that energy moves through the laminate (the space).
+We reduced the size of the antenna required by an order of magnitude, practicing circuit theory without realizing that energy moves through the laminate (the space).
 Energy also moves through the board space from one dielectric layer, up to a higher one.

-- Electronics is a world of three’s: You can store energy, you can move it or you can convert it into kinetic energy - that’s it, the entire electronics world!
+Electronics is a world of three: You can store energy, you can move it or you can convert it into kinetic energy - that’s it, the entire electronics world!

-- You have to have to start using ground as a pointer object within your board stack.
-The conductor from the source of the energy to the place where that energy is consumed, next to a dielectric, so that the ground and the dielectric next to it, is unbroken from the source of the energy to the destination.
+You have to have to start using the ground as a pointer object within your board stack.
+The conductor from the source of the energy to the place where that energy is consumed, next to a dielectric, so that the ground and the dielectric next to it, are unbroken from the source of the energy to the destination.

 Technical conferences where you can see Dan Beeker speak: